A Kid Slid a Lid

 Read and write target words

-- Hold up the –id word cards and help child read the words.
+- Hold up the -id word cards and help the children read the words.

 - Have the children choose a word card, read it, and see if they can skid it.